Charleston Pro Bono is generously supported by Charleston’s legal community.

 While at the Charleston School of Law, whose motto is pro bono populi, she performed 145 hours of pro bono legal work and also implemented a Street Law program for students at a nearby Boys and Girls Club.
 Additionally, as President for the Rotary Club of Charleston, she strives to exemplify Rotary’s motto of “service above self” by giving back to the local community through numerous projects to include Operation Warm, TUW’s Day of Caring, and the YMCA’s Y-Achievers program.

 Alissa is a 2015 graduate of the South Carolina Bar’s Leadership Academy, which serves to provide high quality leadership education to members in order to enable them to become effective leaders in the community and to serve as role models in matters of ethics and professionalism.
 Additionally, she is also a member of the Petigru Inn of Court, a prestigious legal organization designed to foster relationships among its members and the legal community.
 Membership is by invitation only and based on demonstrated leadership, professionalism, and public service.

-Alissa lives in Charleston with her husband, Chris, their son, Jackson, and their fur-baby Brady.
+Alissa lives in Charleston with her husband, Chris, their children, Jackson and Alexander, and their fur-baby Brady.